mine-cetinkaya-rundel/citizenstatistician/content/post/2020-05-31-preparing-to-teach-2020-what-did-we-learn.md

   - tech
 ---

+On May 15th and 20th the third Preparing for Careers in Teaching Statistics and Data Science Workshop was held.
+27 graduate students and recent PhDs gathered (remotely of course) to learn from Allan Rossman (Cal Poly), Mine Çetinkaya-Rundel (University of Edinburgh, Duke, RStudio), Jo Hardin (Pomona), Beth Chance (Cal Poly), Lucy D’Agostino McGowan (Wake Forest), and Ulrike Genschel (Iowa State).

+I was one of these lucky students!
 In this post I'll outline some tips I took away from each session.
 Want more comprehensive info?
 Slides and video recordings from each session can be found [here](https://preparingtoteach.org/agenda/).

 <!--more-->